buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

     (implementor of :class:`IEmailLookup`).
 Object which provides
     :class:`IEmailLookup`, which is responsible for mapping User names (which come from the VC system) into valid email addresses.
+If not provided, the ``MailNotifier`` will attempt to build the ``sendToInterestedUsers`` from the authors of the Changes that led to the Build via :ref:`User-Objects`.
+    If the author of one of the Build's Changes has an email address stored, it will added to the recipients list.
+With this method, ``owners`` are still added to the recipients.

-If not provided, the notifier will only be able to send mail to the addresses in the extraRecipients list.
+    In either case, ``MailNotifier`` will also send mail to addresses in the extraRecipients list.
 Most of the time you can use a simple Domain instance.
 As a shortcut, you can pass as string: this will be treated as if you had provided ``Domain(str)``.
 For example, ``lookup='twistedmatrix.com'`` will allow mail to be sent to all